 200 McAfee Vernon Rd., Vernon

 Take on TreEscape Aerial Adventure Park’s 10 ropes courses, or soak up next-level views of the tristate area on a Zip Tour from 200 to 1,500 feet long.
 Keep an eye out for Night Climb dates on Saturdays in July, when the courses come alive with twinkle lights.
-Zip tickets go for $49.99 while the park will cost you $25/kids ages 4-6 and $40/ages 7 and up.
+All zip-line guests must be at least 60 pounds and 48 inches tall.
+Zip tickets go for $49.99 while TreEscape is priced for ages 7 and up at $5.